Beta-Sorted Portfolios: Introduction

-We also uncover some limitations of current empirical practice employing beta-sorted portfolios methodology.
-First, as with all nonparametric estimators, the choice of tuning parameters, $h$ and $J$, are key to successful performance and are dependent on the sample sizes $n$ and $T$.
+In addition, we uncover some limitations along with layers of nuance in the current empirical practice employing the beta-sorted portfolios methodology.
+First, as with all nonparametric estimators, the choice of tuning parameters, $H$ and $J$, are key to successful performance and are dependent on the sample sizes $n$ and $T$.
 In contrast, empirical practice often chooses window length in the first step and total portfolios in the second step irrespective of the sample size at hand.
-Second, we show that the widely-used \citet{FamaMacBeth1973} variance estimator, is not consistent in general but only when conditional expected returns are constant over time for a fixed beta.
-However, we show that the Fama-MacBeth variance estimator still leads to valid, albeit possibly conservative, inferences.
-Unfortunately, in empirically-relevant settings it appears that the Fama-MacBeth variance estimator can be very conservative.
-To address this limitation, we propose a new variance estimator which is always consistent and provide an empirical implementation which produces valid inference.
-In our empirical application we show that our new variance estimator provides much sharper inference than the Fama-MacBeth variance estimator.
-We also show that differential returns for a single time period, often used as inputs for assessing the time-series properties of conditional expected returns, are contaminated by an additional term when risk factors are serially correlated.
+Second, we show how valid inference depends critically on the object of interest.
+Using our framework, we distinguish between the population and sample average of conditional expected returns and argue that the latter object should be the estimand of interest.
+Moreover, when the focus is on the sample average of conditional expected returns, we show that the widely-used \citet{FamaMacBeth1973} variance estimator is not consistent, in general, but instead is upward biased.
+However, we show that the Fama-MacBeth variance estimator still leads to valid, albeit possibly conservative, inference.

+To address this limitation, we propose a new variance estimator and provide an empirical implementation which also produces valid, albeit possibly conservative, inference.
+That said, in our empirical application we show that our new variance estimator provides much sharper inference than the Fama-MacBeth variance estimator.
+Finally, we also provide results on the limitations of the beta-sorted portfolio estimator for a fixed time period.
+We show that differential returns for each period, often used as inputs for assessing the time-series properties of conditional expected returns, are contaminated by an additional term when risk factors are serially correlated.
+However, we demonstrate that some features of conditional expected returns for a single time period can be illuminated by utilizing butterfly spread trades.